 site2.com to address your multi-site domain (say

 In both cases, you can tell Moss to create the domain aliases you need in a very simple way.
-Note that each alias has its own "www" redirect policy, support (or lack thereof) of wildcard subdomains, and HTTPS certificate (if any).
+Note that every domain, be it the main one or an alias, has its own "www" redirect policy, support (or lack thereof) of wildcard subdomains, and HTTPS certificate (if any).
 Powerful, isn't it? 💪